mja65/Emu68-Imager/docs/instructions.md

 ||Locale-IT|||
 ||Locale-FR|||

 The tool will then search the location you have specified and match to the relevant ADFs required (irrespective of the filenames).
+If you run into any issues where the tool notes there are missing ADFs, yet you have these available, check that the versions you have used are unmodified.
+Certain tools (e.g. DiskFlashback) were noted as causing modfications to the ADF, that while still useable, could cause the tool not to recognise them.
+If this happens, try copying the originally supplied ADFs to the folder.

+You will then need to click the `Check` button and the imager tool will then search this location and locate the correct Kickstart file based on its contents, so file names are not needed to match.

 ## Supplying your own additional files